Creating a high-converting landing page is a CRO (conversion rate optimization) staple. It’s something you do to turn browsers into buyers.

 - It starts with an autoplay video of John explaining the product.
-While this can bit hit or miss, John does a good job of getting right to business (plus it only takes one click to pause the video).
+While this tactic can be hit or miss, John does a good job of getting right to business.
+(Plus it only takes one click to pause the video.)

 - Next, the page goes through a whole host of benefits, focusing on the most important motivation for email marketing: increasing revenue.

 - Finally, it finishes with video testimonials.
-I hardly ever see video testimonials, but they communicate that people like this product so much, they were willing to record a video of themselves talking about it.
+They communicate that people like this product so much, they were willing to record a video of themselves talking about it.
 That’s powerful.

 Are you a serious blogger?